vmware/dod-compliance-and-automation/content/en/docs/Automation Tools/ansible.md

 In this project we primarily use collections to install modules which are the code or binaries that Ansible copies to and executes on each managed node (when needed) to accomplish the action defined in each Task.
 Each module has a particular use, from administering users on a specific type of database to managing VLAN interfaces on a specific type of network device.

-In th3 example below we are using the `ansible.builtin.template` module.
+In the example below we are using the `ansible.builtin.template` module.
 ```yml
 ###################################################################################################################################
 - name: PHTN-40-000003 - Update audit.STIG.rules file